Building your first docker image for Windows

 • -it will open a session into your container and output all the logs.

-• demo/webappcore:2.2.0 is the path to the docker image to run as a container.
+• demo/webappcore:2.2.0 is the path to the Docker image to run as a container.

 Output of a running container

-1. Browsing your application from your local machine localhost:8000.
+Step 12: Browsing your application from your local machine localhost:8000.

 This is it!
-You ran your first docker container in your local environment.
+You ran your first Docker container in your local environment.
 Thank you for following the tutorial.
 Please comment below for any issue or feedback you would like to share.